ammonelzinga/MarshalleseTranslateWebsite/README.md

 You should only have one id per element, but you can access multiple elements at once using things getelementsbyclass feature.

+if the javascript file isn't working or has a syntax error the elements in relation to that javascript page won't show even if they are for different functions.

+You can use getelementbyid for quick changes to the values of elements.
+When I say value in this sense, I am meaning the innerHTML or innerTEXT.

 another change

 This is super cool!
 I learned a lot!
 This is the first time I have pushed and pulled from my very own repository on github!
 I like how you can commit changes and push them and even request to push them on other peoples repos as well!